Cythion/NCC/README.md

 A small Jupyter Notebook that processes Z-stack microscopy images and outputs a graph showing the amount of cells with nuclear signal.

 ## How to use
 Open the Jupyter Notebook and follow the instruction.
-Once the prerequisite is met the program should spit out a graph showing the nuclear signals.
+Once the prerequisites are met the program should spit out a graph showing the nuclear signals.